 The ESC aims to achieve LEED Platinum, WELL Platinum and Living Building Challenge certifications.
 Upon successful completion of the Living Building Challenge’s one-year performance period, Phipps will have three Living and Petal Certified Buildings on its site, each showcasing a different construction type: new (CSL), modular (Nature Lab) and existing (ESC).

 - The Exhibit Staging Center lies on a remediated brownfield in the City of Pittsburgh.
 Phipps has restored the site as a safe environment for people, plants and animals.

 - The lagoon adjacent to the ESC is used to store rainwater and replicate the natural treatment processes of marshes and wetlands on site.

 - Chemical-free sanitary water is recycled treated through a constructed wetland that uses natural plants and microbes, as well as sand filters and UV lights.

-- Using geothermal wells buried into the ground, the building is able to efficiently heat and cool the building by harnessing the natural energy from the earth’s consistent 55-degree internal temperature.
+- Using geothermal wells buried deep into the ground, the building is able to efficiently heat and cool by harnessing the natural energy from the earth’s consistent 55-degree internal temperature.